geopolitis/GPT-playground/README.md

 ## Usage

+1. Make sure you have files in the `DOCUMENT_STORE_DIRECTORY`
-1. Run the script using `python document_search.py`.
+2. Run the script using `python pdf_and_webpage_search.py`.
+3. Ender website when prompted

-2. Enter your query when prompted.
+4. Enter your query when prompted.

-3. The script will return the answer to your question based on the most relevant documents found in the specified directory.
+5. The script will return the answer to your question based on the most relevant documents found in the specified directory.

 ## Notes